Installation

 ansible-playbook ansible_collections/tosit/tdp_prerequisites/playbooks/all.yml

-Deploy with TDP lib CLI
+To Deploy with TDP lib CLI, run:

 tdp deploy

-Deploy with Ansible playbook
+To Deploy with Ansible Playbooks, use:

 ansible-playbook ansible_collections/tosit/tdp/playbooks/meta/all.yml

-Configure HDFS user home directories:
+After deployment, configure HDFS user home directories:

 ansible-playbook ansible_collections/tosit/tdp/playbooks/utils/hdfs_user_homes.yml